 Metro strike in Athens

 The Athens metro consists of three lines.
-The green line is owned by one company, and the red and blue lines are owned by another company – yes, we know, it’s weird!
+The green line is owned by one company, and the red and blue lines are owned by another company.
+Weird, but it is what it is!
 The two companies don’t necessarily go on strike on the same days, so the green line might be running when the others don’t, and vice versa.

-When there is a metro strike in Athens, be prepared for some serious traffic jams, and if you are going to the airport make sure you leave much earlier than you had planned.
+When there is a metro strike in Athens, be prepared for some serious traffic jams.
+If you are going to the airport, make sure you leave much earlier than you had planned.

 Bus and trolley strike in Athens